 Mechanical skills.
 Workers must be able to operate and maintain sprayers that apply paints and coatings.

 Physical stamina.
 Some workers must stand at their station for extended periods.
 Continuous standing or activity can be tiring.

 Physical strength.
 Workers may need to lift heavy objects.
-Some products that are painted or coated may weigh over 50 pounds.
+Some products that are painted or coated may weigh more than 50 pounds.

 Median annual wages for painting and coating workers are as follows: